bigbagy/NLP-document-parsing-and-clustering/README.md

 Python 3.6.5, dependencies can be found in requirement.txt

-Note: some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install manually in CLI:
+Note: some Linux (such as CentOS 7.5.1804) is not shipped with tkinter(required by pyplot), need to install manually in CLI:

 For CentOS:
 ```